marketconnect/app-policies/poteu/index.md

 **3. Data Collection and Usage**

-*   **What Data We Do NOT Collect:**
-    We do not collect, store, use, or share any of your personal or sensitive information.
-This includes, but is not limited to, your name, email address, phone number, location, contacts, device files, or usage analytics.

-*   **What Data is Stored on Your Device:**
+**3.1.
+Data Stored Locally on Your Device**
-    The only data the App may create are your local preferences (e.g., selected theme, bookmarks, or study progress).
-This data is stored **exclusively on your device's internal storage** and is never transmitted to the Developer or any third party.
+The App stores certain data **exclusively on your device's internal storage** to save your preferences and progress.
+This includes settings like your chosen theme, font size, bookmarks, or notes.
+This data is never transmitted to the Developer or any third party and is fully under your control.

-*   **Third-Party Services:**
-    This App **does not use** any third-party services for analytics, advertising, crash reporting, or any other purpose.
-All functionality is self-contained within the application.
+**3.2.
+Third-Party Services: Crash Reporting with Sentry** To improve the stability and performance of our Apps, we use a third-party service for error and crash monitoring called **Sentry** (provided by Functional Software, Inc.).
+This is the only third-party service used in the App.

+*   **Purpose:** Sentry helps us diagnose and fix technical problems in real-time.
+When the App crashes or encounters an error, Sentry automatically collects diagnostic data.
+*   **Data Collected:** The information sent to Sentry is strictly for technical diagnostics and may include crash logs, device information (such as model, OS version, and orientation), and any other relevant data.
+*   **Data Usage:** This data is used exclusively to identify the cause of the error and improve the App's stability.
+We do not use this information to personally identify you.

+For more details on how Sentry handles data, you can review **Sentry's Privacy Policy** here: [https://sentry.io/privacy/](https://sentry.io/privacy/)

 **4. Your Rights and Data Control**
-Since all data resides only on your device, you have full control over it.
+You have full control over the data stored locally on your device.
 You can delete this data at any time by:
 1.  **Clearing App Data:** Go to your Android “Settings,” navigate to “Apps,” select the specific application you have installed (e.g., "ПОТЭЭ-903н-2022"), and use the “Clear Cache” and “Clear Data” options.
 2.  **Uninstalling the App:** Uninstalling the application from your device will permanently delete all of its associated data.

+Data collected by Sentry for crash reporting is handled according to their data retention policies.

 **5. Security**
 We are committed to ensuring the app is secure.
 If you discover any security vulnerability, please contact me via email.
 I am committed to promptly addressing and resolving any concerns.